doterax/guetzli-cuda-win-binaries/README.md

 # About this Repo
 Guetzli is an awesome jpeg encoder, however, it works a little bit slow.
 In order to speed it up, [we have added](https://github.com/ianhuang-777/guetzli-cuda-opencl) CUDA support for Guetzli, optimized some procedure.

-This repository if only for binary distribution.
+This repository is only for binary distribution.
 Please check Releases section.

 # Testing & Statistics